 An energetic advocate for contemporary classical music and for the work of his peers, Weiser co-founded and directs Kettle Corn New Music, an “ever-enjoyable,” and “engaging” concert series which “creates that ideal listening environment that so many institutions aim for: relaxed, yet allowing for concentration,” (New York Times) and was for nearly five years a director of the MATA Festival, “the city’s leading showcase for vital new music by emerging composers.”
 (The New Yorker).
 Weiser is now the Director of Public Programs at the YIVO Institute for Jewish Research where he curates and produces programs that combine a fascination with and curiosity for historical context, with an eye toward influential Jewish contributions to the culture of today and tomorrow.

-Recent projects include and all the days were purple, a 30-minute song cycle for Eliza Bagg and ensemble featuring songs setting Yiddish and English language Jewish poems reflecting on life and death which is the center piece of Weiser's forthcoming release on Cantaloupe Music, and Shimmer, an extended work for eight spatially-arrayed cellos for Ashley Bathgate.
-Both were documented in studio recordings to be released on albums in the coming season.
+Recent projects include and all the days were purple, a 30-minute song cycle for Eliza Bagg and ensemble featuring songs setting Yiddish and English language Jewish poems reflecting on life and death which is the center piece of Weiser's forthcoming release on Cantaloupe Music, and Shimmer, an extended work for eight spatially-arrayed cellos for Ashley Bathgate which will also be released on an album in the coming season.
 Other recent projects include Three Epitaphs for singer Kate Maroney and chamber orchestra Cantata Profana, and water hollows stone for HOCKET piano duo.
 Other commissions and performances have come from ensembles and musicians including the Soldiers Tale septet, Exceptet, Kathleen Supové, Typical Music (Todd Reynolds, Ashley Bathgate, and Vicky Chow), Lisa Moore, Mellissa Hughes, Sandbox Percussion, JACK Quartet, Guidonian Hand, Momenta Quartet, Argento Ensemble, Cadillac Moon Ensemble, Bearthoven, Fifth House Ensemble, bassoon quintet Dark in the Song, and the New Amsterdam Singers.